venkjs/venk/README.md

     }
 }
 ```
-Default port of your typespring application is 3000.
+Default port of your Venk application is 3000.
 But you can change it by adding SERVER_PORT environment variable on your .env file.
 After building and running main file, TypespringInitiliazer.run function will initialize a web server immeditely.
 But for invoking components, we need to import them in the main file.
 It doesnt matter where you are importing Components.
 The main purpose is invoking @Component decorators of classes.